zaphosting/docs/docs/minecraft-bedrock-add-world.md

 import InlineVoucher from '@site/src/components/InlineVoucher';

 ## Introduction
-Minecraft: Bedrock Edition allows you to create your own worlds and use them on your server.
+Minecraft Bedrock Edition allows you to create your own worlds and use them on your server.
 In this guide, we will show you how to import an own world into your Minecraft: Bedrock Server to share it with your friends.

 <InlineVoucher />

 ## Preparation

-To import a world into your Minecraft: Bedrock Server, you need to connect via FTP.
+To import a world into your Minecraft Bedrock Server, you need to connect via FTP.
 If you are not familiar with this, we recommend taking a look at the [FTP access](gameserver-ftpaccess.md) guide.

 Make sure you have already saved the world you want to import on your computer.
 The world should be in a folder with the corresponding files.
 If you want to upload a world from Minecraft: Bedrock single-player, you can find it at the following path:
 ```
-C:\Users\%username%\AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftWorlds
+C:\Users\%userprofile%\AppData\Local\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftWorlds
 ```

 ## Installation

 ### Stop the Server

-Before starting the import, you need to stop your Minecraft: Bedrock Server.
+Before starting the import, you need to stop your Minecraft Bedrock Server.
 This ensures that no data is lost and the import runs smoothly.

 ### Upload the World